 Cover exterior vents to prevent insects and rodents from entering.
 Place insect and rodent repellent throughout the unit.

 Also, because ventilation is limited during storage, condensation can become an issue.
-In that case, place moisture absorbers throughout the rig.
+In this case, place moisture absorbers throughout the rig.

-If you do plan on putting a storage cover on your RV, make sure that it is well ventilated to help prevent mold and mildew.
-Also, keep in mind, sometimes covers do more damage than good– especially in windy areas where it smacks against and rubs the exterior.
-It may be wise to consult your RV manufacturer or check with a RV service center in the location you will be storing the unit.
-If you do decide on covering your unit, make sure to use a quality, breathable cover, specifically for your type of RV.
+If you wish to put a storage cover on your RV, make sure that it is well ventilated to help prevent mold and mildew.
+Also, keep in mind, sometimes covers do more harm than good– especially in windy areas where it can smack against and rub the exterior.
+In the long run, if you do decide on covering your unit, make sure to use a quality, breathable cover, specifically fitted for your type of RV.

 Routine Check